-Previous versions of the TLA Rules required Assessors to first establish that the Grid Method was not viable, before looking at the three Aggregate Methods.
-This requirement has been removed in the version 4.0 TLA Rules, allowing Assessors to choose the most appropriate method for the Functional Space they are assessing and reduce the time and documentation required to complete their assessment.
+Previous versions of the rules required assessors to first establish that the grid method was not viable, before looking at the three aggregate methods.
+This requirement was removed in version 4.0 rules, allowing assessors to choose the most appropriate method for the functional space they are assessing and reduce the time and documentation required to complete their assessment.